TradeControl/tradecontrol.github.io/tutorials/services.md

 payments based on the task completion dates to create a cashflow forecast.

-You can then move onto installing the 'Invoice first order' database and see how we have invoiced historical jobs which changes the status of the tasks to 'Invoiced' so the invoices can be viewed by month in Invoice Register.
+You can then move onto installing the 'Invoice first order' database and see how we have invoiced historical jobs which change the status of the tasks to 'Invoiced' so the invoices can be viewed by month in Invoice Register.
 You can experiment with the option to raise and pay an expense task simultaneously or to raise the task and invoice through the Company Statement module, which would be the typical route when posting payments as part of a bank statement reconciliation, where the